Alexander & Co. provides Capital Gains Tax advice to clients who need to pay Capital Gains Tax on their profits or gains when selling their assets.

 A Capital Gains Tax on UK property account will need to be created before tax can be reported and paid.

-Non-UK residents must also use this to report sales/disposals from 6 April 2020 of residential UK property and land as well as non-residential UK property/land, mixed use UK property/land as well as rights to assets that derive at least 75% of their value from UK land.
+Non-UK residents must also use this to report sales/disposals from 6 April 2020 of residential UK property and land as well as non-residential UK property/land, mixed-use UK property/land as well as rights to assets that derive at least 75% of their value from UK land.

 Non-UK residents must report all sales/disposals of UK property, regardless of whether there is a tax liability.